 - 1 bay leaf

-- 6-8 slices French bread sliced about 1-inch thick
+- 6 slices French bread each slice approximately 1-inch thick

 - Large wooden spoon or silicone spatula

-- Sprinkle in sugar and salt.
-Stir to incorporate, then continue sautéing another 15 to 20 minutes, or until onions have caramelized.
+- After 15 minutes, sprinkle 1 pinch sugar and 1 teaspoon salt over aromatics.
+Stir to incorporate.
+Continue sautéing, stirring frequently, 15 to 20 minutes or until onions have caramelized.

 Number of total servings shown is approximate.
 Actual number of servings will depend on your preferred portion sizes.